jedipw/paystation_backend/README.md

 ## First Time Setup

-1) Create a new file with the name ".env" in the root folder and place the following inside the file:
+1) Create a new file named ".env" in the root folder and insert the following content into the file:
    ```env
    PORT=3000
    MONGODB_URL=The URL of MongoDB (Contact us for the URL)
    ```

-2) Create a new folder with the name "uploads" in the root folder.
+2) Create a new folder named "uploads" in the root folder.
-3) Run `npm i` in terminal.
+3) Run `npm i` in the terminal.
-4) Run `npm start` in terminal
+4) Run `npm run dev` in the terminal.

+**Note:** For the first-time setup of the frontend, please refer to the installation manual in the README.md of paystation_frontend.